The Ultimate College Terminology Guide

-- Loan: After exhausting other financial aid options, some students still need to take out federal student loans to cover the remainder of their college costs.
+- Loan: After exhausting other financial aid options, some students still need to take out federal or private student loans to cover the remainder of their college costs.
 Loans require repayment at a set interest rate over a specified amount of time.

 - LSAT (Law School Admission Test): The vast majority of law schools require applicants to supply LSAT scores as part of their application.
 This test is administered across the U.S.